bhusarisuccess/Sudoko/README.md

 <h1>Sudoku Solver Demo</h1>

 <p>
-This post demonstrates solving Sudoku using Backtracking.
+This Android app solving Sudoku using Backtracking.
 Algorithm and a working code sample is given.
 </p>

 <p>